esudh/esudh.github.io/_pages/Besançon.md

 toc_sticky: true
 toc_icon: "calendar"
 ---

-## The ESU 2025 will be located within the premises of the faculty of Humanities of the university Marie et Louis Pasteur (ex-university of Franche-Comté) in the center of Besançon.
+The ESU 2025 will be located within the premises of the faculty of Humanities of the [University Marie et Louis Pasteur](https://www.univ-fcomte.fr/) (ex-university of Franche-Comté) in the center of Besançon.

 ## Coming to Besançon
 It is possible to reach Besançon by train, by bus, by car and by plane.